-Clinical diagnosis is usually obvious with mechanism, pain, swelling, and deformity/shortening of the thigh.
+Clinical diagnosis is usually obvious from mechanism, pain, swelling, and deformity/shortening of the thigh.
 Extreme pain may mask these secondary injuries.
 Since most of the femur fracture occurs with high energy trauma, pelvic ring, hip, groin, perineum, and buttock evaluations are crucial.
 Up to 40% of the femur fractures are associated with an ipsilateral knee injury.

 Commonly used tractions are Thomas, Hare, Sager, Kendrick, CT-6, Donway, and Slishman traction splints.
 We will discuss the most common Traction splints: Hare, Sager